 The courageous leaders understand that it’s not an expense, it’s a visionary investment.
 Most shy away from the idea in the knowledge that it is a significant venture.
 The time, financial resources and planning it takes to craft a high impact summit or conference is not for the faint of heart.

-Key 1: Purpose – Be clear about what your objectives are and why your team should care
+Be clear about what your objectives are and why your team should care

 A surprising number of organisations arrange summits without beginning with the end in mind.
 Clarity of purpose is always the critical first step.
 Avoid using generic terms such as engagement, collaboration or strategic.
-What are you really trying to achieve and why is the most effective platform to make it happen.
+What are you really trying to achieve and why is this is the most effective platform to make it happen.

 Given the enormity of the cost involved in holding a summit and the awareness of how incredibly busy your team are, your message is critical.